 - Season the steaks with salt & pepper.

-- Heat a saute pan over medium-high heat and when hot, add a little olive oil to the pan.
-Coat the bottom of the pan with the oil and when hot, add the steaks and sear until browned, about 2 minutes per side.If your pan is not large enough to accommodate all the steaks without crowding, sear the steaks in batches.
-You want to avoid steaming the meat which can happen if they cook too close together.
+- Heat a saute pan over medium-high heat, and add a little olive oil to the pan when hot.
+Coat the bottom of the pan with the oil, and when hot, add the steaks and sear until browned, about 2 minutes per side.If your pan is not large enough to accommodate all the steaks without crowding, sear the steaks in batches.
+You want to avoid steaming the meat, which can happen if they cook too close together.

-- When nicely browned, transfer the meat to a plate, let cool down, cover with plastic wrap and place in the refrigerator until you read to assemble all the ingredients.
+- When nicely browned, transfer the meat to a plate, cool down, cover with plastic wrap, and place in the refrigerator until you are ready to assemble all the ingredients.

 Assembling the Wellingtons

-- Here's where you get to really practice mise en place (everything in its place).
-Take the onions, mushrooms, spinach, blue cheese and steaks out of the refrigerator.
+- Here's where you practice mise en place (everything in its place).
+Take the onions, mushrooms, spinach, blue cheese, and steaks out of the refrigerator.
 Do not assemble until all the ingredients are cold.

-- You are going to divide all the ingredients into 6 portions, one portion for each Wellington.
+- You will divide all the ingredients into 6 portions, one for each Wellington.
 See my photo below.
 Try to squeeze any extra liquid that may still be left in the onions and spinach.
 Paper towels work well for this.

 - Cover a large baking pan, one that can fit into your freezer, with parchment paper.
-We have a chest freezer in the garage so I know I can make enough room to place a large baking sheet into it.
+We have a chest freezer in the garage so I know I can make enough room to place a large baking sheet.

 Prepare the Puff Pastry

-- You'll be measuring and cutting the pastry rounds to shapes that accommodate all the ingredients.
-You'll need a paring knife, pastry brush, a ruler to measure your cuts and egg wash made by whisking 2 of the eggs with a tiny amount of water.We have a small notebook that is exactly 4 inches by 3 inches, the exact size you'll need for scoring the pastry round.
+- You'll measure and cut the pastry rounds into shapes that accommodate all the ingredients.
+You'll need a paring knife, pastry brush, a ruler to measure your cuts, and egg wash made by whisking 2 of the eggs with a tiny amount of water.We have a small notebook that is exactly 4 inches by 3 inches, the exact size you'll need for scoring the pastry round.
 You can either measure using a ruler or make a template with a piece of paper or cardboard.Remove one of the round pastry rounds from the freezer.
 Spread some flour on your work counter so the pastry doesn't stick and place the round on top.

-- Extend the lines of the rectangle and remove all 4 corners so all you are left with is a pastry cross.
+- Extend the lines of the rectangle and remove all four corners, so all you are left with is a pastry cross.

 Let's Start Assembling

-- From one of the 6 piles of spinach, grab half of it and place it over the center of the pastry cross.
+- From one of the six piles of spinach, grab half of it and place it over the center of the pastry cross.